DeepGraphLearning/torchdrug-site/_pages/get_started.md

 {:.no_toc}

 Graphs are the fundamental data structure used in TorchDrug.
-They can be viewed as a generalization of graph processing libraries (e.g., [NetworkX]) in a tensor framework, while enjoy the GPU acceleration and auto differentiation.
+They can be viewed as a generalization of graph processing libraries (e.g., [NetworkX]) in a tensor framework, while enjoy GPU acceleration and auto differentiation.

 [NetworkX]: https://networkx.org/